stablekernel/aqueduct/source/docs/http/request_and_response.md

 ## The Request Object

 An instance of `Request` represents an HTTP request.
-They are automatically created when the application receives a request and are delivered to your application's `RequestSink`.
+They are automatically created when the application receives a request and are delivered to your application's `ApplicationChannel`.
 A `Request` is a wrapper around the Dart standard library `HttpRequest` and its values - such as headers - can be accessed through its `raw` property.

 A `Request` has a `body` property.
 This property decodes the HTTP request body into Dart objects based on the request's content type.
 The mechanism to decode the body is determined by `HTTPCodecRepository`, which is covered in more detail in a later section.
 By default, decoders exist for text, JSON and form data.
 The size of a request body is limited to 10MB by default and can be changed by setting the value of `HTTPRequestBody.maxSize` during application initialization.